-Mail.dll - .NET email component (IMAP, POP3)
+Mail.dll - .NET email component (IMAP, POP3, S/MIME)

 Features

-- SSL and TLS support
+- TLS 1.2 support

-- Automatic email attachments encoding/decoding
+- Automatic email attachment encoding/decoding

-- UNIQUE DKIM emails validation and signing
+- UNIQUE Received emails DKIM validation and signing

 - UNIQUE iCalendar appointments and vCard support